Interactive Learning the Harkness Way

 Students sitting in rows of desks listening to a teacher lecture?
 You are not likely to find this scenario in a school which uses Harkness Tables.

-High school lab courses such as chemistry and physics have always been interactive and hands on.
+High school lab courses such as chemistry and physics have always been interactive and hands-on.
 Discussion of findings and research are encouraged in that collaborative environment.
 Every member of the class has an opinion and a finding.
 That is the idea behind the Harkness Table.
 Every member of the class is encouraged to be an active participant.
-Because eye contact is a critical element of this style of learning, the Harkness Table's oval shape is ideal.
+Because eye contact is a critical element of this learning style, the Harkness Table's oval shape is ideal.
 It allows everybody around the table to see and be seen.
-Students and teacher interact.
+Students and teachers interact.
 The teacher facilitates without dominating the lesson.
 He guides and steers the learning process.
 Maria Montessori would be thrilled.

 From Melia Robinson's article Why The Classes At Phillips Exeter Are Different Than At Any Other Private School: